akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/server-class.md

 @@snip [QuickstartServer.scala]($g8src$/scala/com/lightbend/akka/http/sample/QuickstartServer.scala) { #main-class }

-Now that we have a class to run we should add some Akka Http fundamentals with which we will build our RESTful web service:
+Now that we have a class to run we should add some Akka HTTP fundamentals with which we will build our RESTful web service:

 * define routes bound to endpoints and HTTP directives
 * create a server bound to an IP and port that will handle all requests